Katikistan/Notes/CompSys - Eksamens noter.md

 - Processes that never terminates are “zombie children”
 - program is the “dead” code
-- process is the “live” instance running the program **Threads**
+- process is the “live” instance running the program
+- Processes are a purely virtual concept, CPU has no idea what they are.
+- Processes are isolated from each other.
+- Processes can only directly interact with the outside world through system calls, mediated by the kernel.
+Unix process can be in the following states:
+- running
+- sleeping (waiting for an event or signal)
+- stopped (paused)
+- zombie (terminated but waiting for parent process to acknowledge)
+- uninterruptible sleep (waiting for a hardware event)

+**Threads**
 - run in same address as the calling process (changes are reflected)
 - have own thread context: ID, SP, PC, general purpose registers, condition codes